Ponce Creole: Reina 107

-The Frau Residence at Calle Reina number 107 is a magnificent example of the architecture of Ponce's aristocracy of the late 19th and early 20th centuries.
+The Frau Residence at Calle Reina number 107 is an example of the architecture of Ponce's aristocracy of the late 19th and early 20th centuries.
 "This structure is one of the remaining symbols of Ponce's "Golden Period" in which land-owning families lived in the urban core and great immigrations from Europe, Latin America and the other Antilles had turned the originally small settlement into the cultural capital of Puerto Rico.
 The "Criollo Ponceno" or Ponce Creole architecture to which this building belongs is extremely important in itself since it represents the birth of a high-style native architecture, a hybrid of influences rather than the purely Spanish, or spontaneous vernacular expressions of previous centuries.
 In particular, the Frau Residence is significant within this genre as it was designed by one of Ponce's most well-known architects, Blas Silva.
 Silva was particularly well known among the wealthy classes of the period.
 His buildings can usually be characterized by what is popularly referred to as wedding-cake architecture of the landed nouyeau riche, for the richness of ornament and detail.
 Other buildings by Silva include the Monsanto Residence and the Salazar-Candal Residence, both listed in the NRHP."